real-itu/REAL_website/content/authors/Weiyi Zuo/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "migd@itu.dk"
+email: "weiyi_zuo@foxmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I started my PhD in Oct. of 2019 under the supervision of Sebastian Risi.
-My PhD focuses on applications of Bayesian Optimization (and other forms of modelling) to adapting content for users and bots.
-I am also researching how this content could be automatically generated using Deep Generative Models (e.g. VAEs).
+I joined REAL as a visiting PHD student in Oct.
+2021.
+My work focuses on designing a dynamic growth network.
+I am also trying to do some work about Lifelong Machine Learning.